KristinaMarkevich/KristinaMarkevich/README.md

 ### About Me :
-- 🌱 I'm now studying quality assurance and seeking for an internship or job.
+- 🌱 At the momemnt I'm studying quality assurance and seeking for an internship or a job.
 - 👯 I'm practicing on some training projects.
 - ⚡ Fun fact: I follow CS2 sport and I'm obsessed with coca-cola zero.
 ---